mlfilms/mlfilms.github.io/_authors/stian.md

 ---
 short_name: stian
-name: Stian Norway
+name: Stian Howard
-position: Undergradate Student
+position: Post Undergradate Student
 ---

 Stian is a person, not a mongoose.